raelga/rael.io/content/home/projects.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Open Source Projects" subtitle = ""
+title = "Projects"
+subtitle = "Open Source projects, websites, videogames, docker images, and other things I've been playing with."

 [content]
   # Page type to display.
 E.g. project.